9 Must-Do’s While Staying in Downtown Portland, Oregon

 Easy access to Natural wonders

-Besides all the uniqueness to be found within the city limits, there are endless natural wonders to explore, many of which are within an hour drive from downtown.
+In addition to all the unique attractions found within the city limits, there are endless natural wonders to explore, many of which are within an hour drive from downtown.
 Four of the best waterfalls in the gorgeous Columbia River Gorge (the most concentrated waterfall region in the country) are all located within a half hour-45 minute drive of downtown.

 While I recommend staying downtown, there’s also much beauty lurking right outside of the downtown limits that should not be ignored.
 Gorgeous hiking trails, parks, waterfalls, scenic drives, and more can all be enjoyed via a short drive (or convenient tour).
-Here’s a nice starter list of 9 must-do’s while visiting Portland, focusing on both cultural and natural attractions.
+Here’s a nice starter list of 9 must-do’s while visiting Portland, with a focus on both cultural and natural attractions.

 1. Spend the day exploring Washington Park